-Default is the first solver which has been installed of the following list: SGI, PARDISO, SPOOLES and TAUCS.
+Default is the first solver which has been installed of the following list: SGI, PaStiX, PARDISO, SPOOLES and TAUCS.
 If none is installed, an error is issued.

 The SGI solver should by now be considered as outdated.
 SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
-With 2GB of RAM you can solve up to 250,000 equations.
-TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
+With 32GB of RAM you can solve up to 1,000,000 equations.
+TAUCS is also good, but my experience is limited to the $LL^T$ decomposition, which only applies to positive definite systems.
 It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
-PARDISO is the Intel proprietary solver and is to my knowledge presently the fastest.
+PARDISO is the Intel proprietary solver and is about a factor of two faster than SPOOLES.
+The most recent solver we tried is the freeware solver PaStiX from INRIA.
+It is really fast and can use the GPU.
+For large problems and a high end Nvidea graphical card (32 GB of RAM) we got an acceleration of a factor between 3 and 8 compared to PARDISO.
+We modified PaStiX for this, therefore you have to download PaStiX from our website and compile it for your system.
+This can be slightly tricky, however, it is worth it!

 The parameters DIRECT and DELTMX are linked.
-The parameter DI-RECT controls the increment size.
+The parameter DIRECT controls the increment size.
 If DIRECT=NO the size of increments is variable.
 It is determined by the requirement that the change in forces within an increment should not exceed the value of DELTMX.
 Therefore, if the user specifies DIRECT=NO a value for DELTMX has to be provided.
 Default is DIRECT=YES (or, equivalently DIRECT without any argument).
 In the latter case the value of DELTMX is irrelevant.
 The modal forces are the scalar product of the system force vector with each of the selected (mass normalized) eigenmodes.
 The unit of the modal forces is force times square root of length.

 The parameter STEADY STATE can be used to continue a modal dynamics calculation until steady state has been reached.
-In that case the total time period is set to 10.10 and does not have to be specified by the user.
+In that case the total time period is set to $10^{10}$ and does not have to be specified by the user.
 Instead, the user defines the maximum allowable relative error for the solution to be considered to be steady state.
 For instance, if the user sets this number to 0.01 steady state will be reached if the change in the largest solution variable (displacements or temperatures, depending on the kind of analysis) does not exceed 1%.

+• \MODAL DYNAMIC

-- MODAL DYNAMIC - enter the SOLVER parameter and its value, if needed.
+• enter the SOLVER parameter and its value, if needed.